capmeth/acid/docsite/docs/reference/js-api.md

 app.run();
 ```

-A second parameter can also be passed, ostensibly as configuration for the extension itself.

 Although ACID configuration is not terribly complicated (right?), the idea is that 3rd-party extensions can apply their needs to configuration directly without having to instruct the user how to configure a renderer, which URLs to add to scripts, what needs be in the importmaps, etc.